Living the Questions: What Rilke Can Teach Us About Uncertainty

 — Rainer Maria Rilke, from Letters to a Young Poet

-If you're in a season of uncertainty or grappling with questions that don’t have quick answers, individual therapy can offer a place to slow down, be curious, and stay with what’s unfolding.
-At Clarity Counseling Seattle, we help people learn to relate to their inner world with patience—not perfection.
+Individual therapy can offer a safe, slow space to be curious and stay with what’s unfolding.
+At Clarity Counseling, we help our Seattle clients learn to relate to their inner world with patience rather than perfection.

 You may also find these reflections meaningful: